Learning about the terms and definitions helps to get an overall picture of the Kanta Services.

 Class A systems joining the Kanta Services and the Kanta delivery services must pass an information security inspection carried out by an information security inspection body as part of the certification.
 The information system supplier is responsible for making sure that the information security inspection is carried out.

-It is not possible to carry out the information security inspection of information systems (classes A2 and A3) or wellbeing applications joining the Kanta Services before the joint testing.
+The information security inspection of the information systems or wellbeing applications (classes A2 and A3) is carried out after the joint testing when joining the Kanta Services first time.
 A general recommendation is that the information security inspection can be started at the earliest when the system has progressed to the cross-testing phase.

 As a result of an accepted information security inspection, the system or delivery service will receive a certificate of the information security inspection / information security certificate, which is required of a system joining the Kanta Services in accordance with the Client Data Act.